puzzithinker/pdf-merger-rust/TESTING.md

 #### Basic Merge Test

 1. **Prepare Test PDFs:**
-   - Create or gather 2-3 simple PDF files
+   - Create or gather 2-3 simple PDF files (non-password-protected)
-   - Ensure they are not password-protected
+   - Include 1 empty file to confirm validation catches it
    - Note the page count of each file

 2. **Run the Application:**